Body Tempering: What It Is, How It Works, and Why It’s Changing Recovery

 Additional research has shown that body tempering can reduce muscle spasms and reduce trigger points (Treaster et al. 2006; Schleip 2003).
 This is likely due to several factors such as increased lubrication between muscles and fascia, the release of nitric oxide (which increases local blood flow), and the release of soft tissue adhesions (Aboodarda et al. 2015).
 But whatever the reasons behind its beneficial effects, body tempering is a valuable tool I use in my clinical practice.

-Who Can Benefit From Body Tempering?
+Who Should Try Body Tempering?

 So while your temper may get you into trouble from time to time, this kind of temper(ing) may get you out of trouble, albeit with some weighty consequences!
 Temper your muscles and you just might find it improves your temper (and your recovery).